arnedeutscher/game-api/README.md

 1. Set up a new Laravel project using Laravel 8 or above.
 2. Use a SQLite database for this project.
 3. Register for an API key from an open game database API, such as RAWG (https://rawg.io/apidocs) or IGDB (https://api.igdb.com/).
-4. Create a Game model with the following attributes: id, external_id, title, summary, release_date, and cover_url.
+4. Create a Game model with the following attributes: id, game_id, title, summary, release_date, and cover_url.
 5. Create a migration for the Game model and run the migration to create the games table in the database.
 6. Create a GameController that handles the following operations:
     1. Search for games using the external API based on a query string.